beta-europe/slovakia.beta-europe.org/_pages/home.md

     alt: "VeUMEU Group photo"
     excerpt:
     |
-      In order to achieve its goals, BETA Slovakia organises different MEUs in Slovakia.
+      In order to achieve its goals, BETA Slovakia will organise MEU Bratislava 2020.
+It will be the first international simulation of the complete EU legislative process in Slovakia, convening the V4 youth to discuss mutual issues of low EU identity, rising populist ideas and disinformation on three interconnected levels.
     _url: "/calendar/"
     _btn_label: "Conference Calendar"
     _btn_class: "btn--primary"